DanielHo-BS/FastVision/README.md

 - ONNX optimization benefits are primarily seen in CPU deployments.

 All measurements were performed averaging 100 inference runs per model.

+## Model Architecture
+The project uses a modular design:
+- `init_model.py` - Handles model initialization and provides the list of available models
+- `model.py` - Manages model loading, ONNX conversion, and inference
+- All models use pretrained ImageNet weights for classification

 ## Future Improvements
 - Support for more image classification models